Captain George Downie 1778-1814

 James records that George Downie was promoted to Commander as a result of this recommendation¹.

-Various accounts of the battle exist but a very good summary is to be found on the America's Historic Lakes website.
+Various accounts of the battle exist but a very good summary was on the now defunct (but still available via the Wayback Machine) America's Historic Lakes website.
 Captain George Downie was killed early in the engagement when a cannonball from the US flagship Saratoga hit the muzzle of the cannon behind which he was standing, propelling the cannon into the unfortunate Captain.
 James provides a near contemporary account of his death, written in 1826:

 Within 15 minutes after the commencement of the action, fell the British commanding officer, the brave, the lamented Captain Downie.
 The way in which he met his death, is of too extraordinary a nature to be passed over.
 A shot from the Saratoga struck one of the Confiance's 24-pounders, and threw it completely off the carriage against Captain Downie, who was standing close in the rear of it.
 He received the blow upon his right groin, and, although signs of life remained for a few minutes, never spoke afterwards.
 No part of his skin was broken: a black mark, about the circumference of a small plate, was the only visible injury.
 His watch was found flattened, with the hands pointing to the hour, minute, and second, at which the fatal blow had been given. ²

 The cannon which killed George Downie is preserved at the US Naval Academy at Annapolis, Maryland.